UtrechtUniversity/researchcloud-items/docs/roles/irods_guisync.md

 the workspace and a collection in the connected iRODS zone plus either a retrieve or save action.
 The actual synchronization will be performed through an irsync function of which the output is presented in a window.

+Guisync assumes an initialized iRODS environment (configured connection).
+A desktop launcher for the [iselect](irods_iselect.md) command is installed as well, to help users initialize their iRODS environment from the desktop.

 ## Variables
 ```